-- Does the company or its supply chain partner(s) use substantial numbers of non-employed workers (e.g. gig workers, contract workers)? - Does the company have clear guidance to managers on the appropriate use of non-employed workers? - Do contract workers have the same protections under the law and regulations as the company's own employees? - " Consider: Access to anti-harassment and discrimination protections, Minimum wage and overtime protections, Access to unemployment insurance and workers' compensation - If not, does the company apply its policies to contract workers in order to bridge this gap? - Do contract workers have the same opportunities to organize as the company's own employees? - Does the company or a supplier have a deliberate strategy to use contract laborers in order to limit union organization? - Does the company use paid or unpaid interns? - Can the primary beneficiary of the internship be considered to be the intern?
-Or is it rather the company? - Are interns undertaking similar work to paid employees?
+- Do we or our supply chain partner(s) use substantial numbers of non-employed workers (e.g. gig workers, contract workers)? - Does we have clear guidance to managers on the appropriate use of non-employed workers? - Do contract workers have the same protections under the law and regulations as our own employees? - " Consider: Access to anti-harassment and discrimination protections, Minimum wage and overtime protections, Access to unemployment insurance and workers' compensation - If not, do we apply its policies to contract workers in order to bridge this gap? - Do contract workers have the same opportunities to organize as our own employees? - Do we or a supplier have a deliberate strategy to use contract laborers in order to limit union organization? - Do we use paid or unpaid interns? - Can the primary beneficiary of the internship be considered to be the intern?
+Or is it rather is it us? - Are interns undertaking similar work to paid employees?